Tech platforms block Trump, with Facebook's Zuckerberg saying risk 'too great'

 He said the action on Trump’s Facebook page, which has 35 million followers, would last at least until President-elect Joe Biden takes office on Jan.
 20 and would also apply to Facebook-owned Instagram.

+At an all-hands meeting on Thursday, Zuckerberg told employees he considered it important political leaders “lead by example and make sure we put the nation first.”

+“What we’ve seen is that the president has been doing the opposite of that and instead fanning the flames of those who think they should turn to violence to overturn the election outcome,” he said, according to audio of the remarks heard by Reuters.

 Twitter Inc temporarily locked Trump’s accounts on Wednesday.
 Twitter said its freeze of @realDonaldTrump, which has more than 88 million followers, would last until 12 hours after Trump removes three tweets.
-Trump has not tweeted since the being blocked.
+A Twitter spokesman confirmed that Trump had deleted the tweets, which were already hidden.
+He did not say when the removal took place.
+Trump has not tweeted since the lock.

 Amazon.com Inc’s Twitch also said on Thursday it had disabled Trump’s channel due to the “extraordinary circumstances and the president’s incendiary rhetoric.”
 A spokeswoman said it would reassess Trump’s account after he leaves office.